iannyip/dog-quotes-network/README.md

 ## Test account

-Login without a test account:
+Login with a test account:

 1. Go to http://localhost:3004/test
-2. login with the following credentials:
+2. Use the following credentials:

 ```
 username: Yettie